Type: Fictional / Spec project

 The layout is structured around immediate status legibility:

-A persistent alert banner at the top (amber for warnings, red for critical) — always visible, never hidden by content
+A persistent alert banner at the top (amber for warnings, red for critical) — always visible, never hidden by content.
+In an industrial environment, a missed alert is a production stop, or worse.

 Five large KPI cards at a glance: Output/Min, Parts Produced, Cycle Time, Conformity Rate, Rejects — with delta indicators to show trend vs. target